Nearsoft/jobs/readme.md

 * Proven work experience in software quality assurance
 * Strong knowledge of software QA methodologies, tools and processes
 * Experience in writing clear, concise and comprehensive test plans and test cases
-* Hands-on experience with black box testing, white box testing is a plus
+* Hands-on experience with black-box testing, white-box testing is a plus
 * Hands-on experience with automated testing tools
 * Solid knowledge of SQL
 * Experience working in an Agile/Scrum development process